kaashmonee/go-pg-sqlc-crud/README.md

 goal is to build an AST and generate postgres CRUD statements for each table based on the pg_dump of the database

-## current progress so far

-1. builds the AST and pretty prints the Postgres AST in color

 ### note

 * to be completely transparent and up-front about attribution, this code is written with the help of AI tools, including but not limited to: